Marvy Finger Family Foundation

 • Jill F. Jewett (Secretary)

-The foundation maintains dedicated scholarship program staff, indicating a significant commitment to their education initiatives.
+The foundation maintains dedicated scholarship programme staff, indicating a significant commitment to their education initiatives.
 The Board of Trustees meets three times annually to review grant applications, suggesting a structured and deliberate approach to grantmaking.

 Application Process & Timeline